Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Kennel Cough, Keratitis, Kidney Disease, Kneecap Slipping, and Knee Injury.

 I’ve broken the massive book into discounted treat-size alpha-chapter sections available ONLY to subscribers of my PETS PEEVES NEWSLETTER.
 Folks can choose which ones they most need.
 Each chapter will release every other week.
-Of course, you can still get the entire DOG FACTS book either in Kindle or 630+ pages of print.
+Of course, you can still get the entire DOG FACTS book either in Kindle or for a discounted paperback in my store here!

 WHAT IS CANINE KENNEL COUGH?